 Based at the Child to Child Foundation in Cuenca, Ecuador, mobilizes change at the local and grassroots level by focusing on changing the paradigm for how antibiotics are used.

 Based at Johns Hopkins Bloomberg School of Public Health in Baltimore, United States of America, focuses on global strategic policy and supports the work of the Antibiotic Resistance Coalition, comprised of over 25 civil society groups.

 How we work

-Based on our broad expertise, local experience and our work with partners, we bridge the gap between science and policy by developing evidence-based analyses and recommendations, and by engaging in advocacy towards governments, funders, the private sector and industry, global institutions and other relevant stakeholders.
+Based on our broad expertise, local experience and our work with partners, we bridge the gap between science and policy by developing evidence-based analyses and recommendations.
+As antibiotic resistance is a threat to global health and human development, we engage brioadly in advocacy towards governments, funders, the private sector and industry, global institutions and other relevant stakeholders.

 We encourage action